Traffic distribution with Atlassian Data Center

 In a basic configuration, each application node redundantly runs a copy of the application.
 So if you're running Jira Software 7.3.2, each node runs the same copy of Jira Software 7.3.2.
 Typically, these nodes don't communicate with each other and all data is stored in the shared database and file system connected to each node.
 The load balancer acts as the single point of entry into the cluster.

 In the basic configuration, the load balancer distributes traffic across the cluster nodes to minimize response time and avoid overload of any single node.
 The general process is:

 - A user's client attempts to connect to the application cluster via the load balancer.

 - After accepting the connection, the load balancer selects the optimal destination application node and routes the connection to it.

 - The application node accepts the connection and responds to the client via the load balancer.

 - The client receives the response from the application node and continues all requests and activities with that same node, via the load balancer's sticky session configuration.

 The process by which the load balancer selects the target application node is dependent on the algorithm that you decide to use based on the needs of your environment.
-Algorithms for selecting nodes include, but are not limited to, round robin polling, nodes with fewer connections, and nodes with lower CPU utilization.
+Algorithms for selecting nodes include, but aren't limited to, round-robin polling, nodes with fewer connections, and nodes with lower CPU utilization.
 By efficiently balancing traffic across your cluster, the load balancer increases your application's capacity for concurrent users while maintaining its stability.

 Setup and sticky sessions